jsjoeio/joeprevite.com/astro-migration/src/data/posts/2019-12-31-book-review-effective-typescript.md

 I may have had too high of expectations for the book In the Preface, the author says,

-> My goal with this book is not to teach you TypeScript or JavaScript but to hel pyou advance from a beginning or intermediate user to an expert.
+> My goal with this book is not to teach you TypeScript or JavaScript but to help you advance from a beginning or intermediate user to an expert.

 When I started reading this book, I had already been studying TypeScript heavily for the last 3 months.
 If I had read this book at the beginning of those 3 months, my opinion would probably be different.
 I do consider myself an intermediate user of TypeScript, but I don't think this book has helped me reach a level of "expert."
 Although the author and I may have differing opinions on levels of expertise.